icebreakerone/ib1-technical-docs/docs/ops_guidelines/data_provider_ops_guidelines.md

 ### Responsibility - Access and licensing specification

-[Data Providers](../glossary.md#term-Data-Provider) are responsible for creating access rules for each dataset shared via the IB1 Trust Frameowkr.
+[Data Providers](../glossary.md#term-Data-Provider) are responsible for creating access rules for each dataset shared via the IB1 Trust Framework.
 For each data set, the [Data Provider](../glossary.md#term-Data-Provider) must create a set of one or more access rules as defined in [Data Set Metadata](../metadata.md#data-set-metadata).
 These rules specify the conditions under which access will be granted, along with the capabilities forming the license grant should those conditions be satisfied.

 * [Data Providers](../glossary.md#term-Data-Provider) **MUST** ensure that access conditions and capability grants are non-discriminatory and fair to Data Consumers

 * [Data Providers](../glossary.md#term-Data-Provider) **SHOULD** ensure that the validity time bounds of any published capability grants are sufficient for reasonable commercial operation of a data consumer

 ### Responsibility - Data provision

 [Data Providers](../glossary.md#term-Data-Provider) are responsible for providing a data [API](../glossary.md#term-Application-programming-interface) for each data set, and for configuring and securing each [API](../glossary.md#term-Application-programming-interface) in accordance with the kinds of data it exposes (along with any other access conditions deemed necessary and appropriate by the [Data Provider](../glossary.md#term-Data-Provider) on a per-data-set basis)

 * Open data **MUST** be made available with no authentication or authorization requirements

-* Shared data **MUST** made available through a [FAPI](../glossary.md#term-Financial-Grade-API) compliant resource server connected to the [OEGS](../glossary.md#term-Open-Energy-Governance-Service)’s authorization service (see [Common Security Requirements](technical_common.md#common-security-requirements) for more details)
+* Shared data **MUST** made available through a [FAPI](../glossary.md#term-Financial-Grade-API) compliant resource server connected to the [TFGS](../glossary.md#term-Open-Energy-Governance-Service)’s authorization service (see [Common Security Requirements](technical_common.md#common-security-requirements) for more details)

 #### Data formats